Loading...

 Understand the CASPer Test Format and Structure

-Before you start preparing for the CASPer test, it is crucial to understand its format and structure.
+Before you start preparing for the CASPer test, the first of our CASPer tips is to understand its format and structure.
 The CASPer test consists of 12 sections, each containing a video-based or written scenario and three open-ended questions.
 You will have five minutes to respond to each section and will not be allowed to return to previous sections once you have moved on.

 It is essential to note that the CASPer test is not a knowledge-based test.
 There are no right or wrong answers, and the test does not require any specific preparation or prior knowledge of the profession you are applying to.
 Instead, it is designed to assess your characteristics and how you would respond to real-life situations.